HighnessAtharva/Blog/content/posts/personal/Malazan/03-moi-review.md

 tags: ["malazan", "fantasy", "book review"]
 ---

+{{< fancylink "Missed my thoughts on the first book?"
+"Gardens of the Moon Review" "/posts/personal/malazan/01-gotm-review/" >}}

 **Rating:** 4/5 ⭐

 Within the exalted annals of modern epic fantasy, a singular tome emerges, standing as a luminous testament to the literary acumen of the early 2000s.
 In this magnum opus, "Memories of Ice," Steven Erikson, the maestro of the Malazan Book of the Fallen series, bestows upon the discerning reader an opulent tapestry of creation and destruction, enmeshing profound themes of birth, rebirth, motherhood, and self-sacrifice.
 Like a masterful symphony conductor, Erikson orchestrates the grand finale of the opening act on a celestial stage that spans millennia, entwining the fates of mortals, gods, and ethereal realms.